MILAVIA - MILITARY AVIATION

 Until recently the Su-33 future seemed to be limited to the Russian Navy's fleet of 24 Su-33s operating from its sole aircraft carrier Kuznetsov.
 Although it plans to have two new aircraft carriers by 2017, at the same time it was revealed a new multi-purpose fighter would be developed to equip them.

-However in late 2006 it was revealed by Russian newspaper Kommersant that Russian State arms export agency Rosoboronexport is in negotiation with China for the sale for up to 50 Su-33 naval fighters.
-A $100 million deal is said to be finalized in December 2006 for the sale of two Su-33s for evaluation, including options for a further 12 aircraft.
-China plans to operate the aircraft from the former Soviet carrier Varyag, which it acquired from the Ukraine in 1999 and is currently being refitted at the Dalian shipyard to enter service in 2010.
-The 12 aircraft option could be eventually increased to 48 aircraft.
-Although China plans to develop its own naval fighter to equip its future fleet of three indigenously developed carriers in 2016, it will take some time to develop it.
+However in late 2006 it was revealed by Russian newspaper Kommersant that Russian State arms export agency Rosoboronexport had entered negotiations with China for the sale for up to 50 Su-33 naval fighters in a deal worth up to $2.5 billion.
+An initial fleet of 12 aircraft would be operated from the former Soviet aircraft carrier Varyag, which China acquired from the Ukraine in 1999 and is currently being refitted at the Dalian shipyard.
+The deal was expected to include an initial $100 million order for two KnAAPO produced aircraft for trials.
+Additionally China sought to procure 12 aircraft to equip its first carrier.

 picture courtesy of ?